fedezocco/2MMUsMed/README.md

-# Synchronized Object Detection for Autonomous Sorting, Mapping, and Quantification of Medical Materials
+# Synchronized Object Detection for Autonomous Sorting, Mapping, and Quantification of Materials in Circular Healthcare
-This repository contains the code, the dataset, and the demo videos of the paper: Zocco, F., Lake, D., and Rahimifard, S., 2024.
-Synchronized object detection for autonomous sorting, mapping, and quantification of medical materials. arXiv preprint arXiv:2405.06821.
+This repository contains the code, the dataset, and the demo videos of the paper: Zocco, F., Lake, D.R., McLoone, S. and Rahimifard, S., 2025.
+Synchronized object detection for autonomous sorting, mapping, and quantification of materials in circular healthcare. arXiv preprint arXiv:2405.06821.

 ![summaryFig](https://github.com/fedezocco/2MMUsMed/assets/62107909/bb653cc4-33ea-49de-9436-84ded12b9559)